dennisXZX/web-developer-notes/Javascript.md

 The process of execution of Ajax looks something like the following:

-1. A user interaction in a browser triggers an event, such as a button click.
+1. A user interaction in a browser triggers an event, such as a button click

-2. An XMLHttpRequest object is created by Javascript and sent to a web server.
+2. An XMLHttpRequest object is created by Javascript and sent to a web server

-3. The server sends back a response after processing the request from the browser.
+3. The server sends back a response after processing the request from the browser

-4. The response is handled by Javascript in the browser to perform appropriate actions.
+4. The response is handled by Javascript in the browser to perform appropriate actions

 #### What are the advantages and disadvantages of using Ajax?

 Advantages:

-1. User experience is much better as no full page reload is required.
+1. User experience is much better as no full page reload is required
-2. Save bandwidth because only part of the page is dynamically updated.
+2. Save bandwidth because only part of the page is dynamically updated

 Disadvantages:

-1. No browser history is registered for the new state, so it's impossible to use Back and Forward button to navigate between various states of a page.
+1. No browser history is registered for the new state, so it's impossible to use Back and Forward button to navigate between various states of a page
-2. User cannot bookmark a specific state of a web page.
+2. User cannot bookmark a specific state of a web page
-3. Data loaded through AJjax won't be indexed by search engines.
+3. Data loaded through AJjax won't be indexed by search engines
-4. The page breaks with Javascript is disabled.
+4. The page breaks when Javascript is disabled

 #### Explain Cross-Origin Resource Sharing (CORS)